 - Measure: Determine effects of climate change.
 Update: Climate change vulnerability assessments have been ongoing since 2012.
 USFWS, CRITFC, Yakama Nation, Cow Creek Tribe, USGS and other partners are collaborating on these assessments.
-Risks to various geographic lamprey populations - Measure: Include Pacific Lamprey in the tables of measures associated with the Upper Willamette Conservation and Recovery Plan for Chinook Salmon in Appendix O. Update: Appendix O now includes Pacific Lamprey.
+Risks to various geographic lamprey populations from projected climate change scenarios are being assessed. - Measure: Include Pacific Lamprey in the tables of measures associated with the Upper Willamette Conservation and Recovery Plan for Chinook Salmon in Appendix O. Update: Appendix O now includes Pacific Lamprey.